 "Confirm choice and speak" (Some responses have icons of their own, allowing you to choose from a list of addresses or names.
-Simply keep the right hand switch held down as usual and move the highlight to the icons then press a button to go backwards and forwards through the available choices).
+They usually appear like left or right arrows.
+Simply select either icon to step forwards or backwards through the lists until you find a choice you want).
 When a character has finished talking to you, the text window will revert to its normal size.
 When you want to finish the conversation prematurely, just turn or move away from the character.
 You can always return later and try talking to them again.
 If the character was expecting you to give them something at the end of a conversation, a pair of lips will appear in the top corner of the main view to remind you.
 If you walk away before the conversation is over, some characters may not appreciate your manners and so they might be less willing to talk to you next time.
 The second way of entering a conversation is if a character approaches you and starts talking.
 Either way you can conduct the conversation in the same way as described above.
+HOW TO QUIT At any point in the game, pressing the Escape key will take you to a new menu with three options on it.
+Restart Game will take you back to the beginning.
+Exit to DOS will take you back to the Workbench environment and quit the game completely.
+Cancel Abort will take you back to whatever you were doing before you pressed Escape.
 With these basic skills mastered, you should be able to survive for a while and begin to get some leads that should eventually lead you to the location of a captive.
 Good luck, and may your 'droid's circuits never blow!